sevabakutov/wTools/module/move/gspread/.secret/readme.md

 CLIENT_SECRET=YOUR_SECRET_KEY
 ```

-In most cases, only these two secrets are required.
+## 3. Why do we need it?

+After executing each command, you need to grant the GSPREAD program access to the Google API.
+You will receive a link that begin with 'Please direct your browser to https://....' that will redirect you to your browser, where you must authorize the access.
+You will need to select the appropriate Google account that has the credentials for the application.
+The **CLIENT_ID** and **CLIENT_SECRET** are set up to do this process.

-# Troubleshooting
+## 4. Troubleshooting

-If you encounter problems with authentication or tokens, you will most likely need to add **AUTH_URI** or **TOKEN_URI** to the .env file.
-In such case all 4 secrets are requeired.
+If you encounter a page displaying an error instead of the Google account selection screen, it is likely that you need to add **AUTH_URI** or **TOKEN_URI** to the .env file.
+In this case, all four secrets are required.
 To retrieve them, download the API key you created in JSON format.
-Open the file and copy the keys into the .env file.
+Open the file and copy the necessary keys into the .env file.
 After making these changes, your .env file should look like this:

 ```bash
 CLIENT_ID=YOUR_CLIENT_ID